Hi, I'm Gunjan (she/her).

-BBC Earth's Facebook Watch show, 'Close Encounters' featured Gunjan in their August 12th 2021 episode and her work has been covered in Times of India, Sanctuary Aisa, serveral podcasts and magazines across the world.
+BBC Earth's Facebook Watch show, 'Close Encounters', featured me in their August 12th 2021 episode, and my conservation storytelling work has been covered in Times of India, Sanctuary Asia, several podcasts, and magazines worldwide.

 I am also a TEDx Speaker, 'Girls Who Click' partner photographer and lead workshops and seminars worldwide for emerging filmmakers on conservation storytelling and cinematography.
 I strongly believe in giving back to the community that helped me grow.
 I also occasionally volunteer as a wildlife rehabber and strive to shift the limelight to lesser-known species and habitats.
 I have been invited as a speaker to Jackson Wild, NEWF Congress, and have led National Geographic Explorer Takeover Sessions.
 I also give guest lectures and webinars to school and college students and at environmental conferences in several countries.
 I'm a Jackson Wild's Advisory Council member and was awarded the Jackson Wild Rising Star Award in 2020.